robo-ai/roboai-python-sdk/README.md

 ## Using this package

-To use the Robo.AI SDK, please refer to this [tutorial](https://github.com/robo-ai/roboai-python-sdk/tree/robo_nlu/robo_sdk/robo_ai).
+To use the Robo-AI SDK, please refer to this [tutorial](https://github.com/robo-ai/roboai-python-sdk/tree/robo_nlu/robo_sdk/robo_ai).

-To use the Robo.NLU SDK, please read this [tutorial](https://github.com/robo-ai/roboai-python-sdk/tree/robo_nlu/robo_sdk/robo_nlu) instead.
+To use the Robo-NLU SDK, please read this [tutorial](https://github.com/robo-ai/roboai-python-sdk/tree/robo_nlu/robo_sdk/robo_nlu) instead.